mickeytotes/neighborhood-map/README.md

 Project 5 for Udacity's Front-End Nanodegree Program.
 An interactive web application that presents information about a set of locations in a given Neighborhood.

+## Installation
+1. Install/clone the repo.
+2. Launch `index.html` in your browser of choice!

 ## gh-pages

 A live version of the Neighborhood Map app is hosted on _github pages_.
 You can view it **[here](https://mickeytotes.github.io/neighborhood-map/)**.